LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !getBot

-Consigue un link de invitación para el bot.
+Get an invite link for the bot.

 ### Usage